Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: Ultraproducts of schemes

-Let us call an ultrafilter on $\Sigma$, or corresponding point of $\beta(\Sigma)$, {\em pseudo-generic} if it contains all nonempty opens of $\Sigma$ with respect to the topology induced from the Zariski topology on $Y$.
+be the corresponding map of schemes.
+Let us call an ultrafilter on $\Sigma$, or the corresponding point of $\beta(\Sigma)$, {\em pseudo-generic} if it contains all nonempty opens of $\Sigma$ with respect to the topology induced from the Zariski topology on $Y$.
 Such ultrafilters clearly exist by Zorn's lemma.
-Pseudo-generic points will play a role of generic points.
+Pseudo-generic points will play the role of generic points.
+The next lemma shows that such points do in fact dominate the scheme theoretic generic point.